Dharma’s gas fee policy is changing. Read on for specifics.

 1. Rising gas costs: over the past few months, we have sometimes paid $25 or more for user withdrawals, and even when gas is inexpensive, withdrawals cost several dollars each.
 These costs are simply not sustainable given our userbase’s growing scale.

-3. Abuse: Unfortunately a few users abused our withdrawal fee subsidies by minting endless gas tokens or making 100s of tiny transactions a week.
+3. Abuse: Unfortunately a few users abused our fee subsidies by minting endless gas tokens or making 100s of tiny transactions a week.

 When does the new policy take effect?